Federal Reserve may tighten financial rules after US bank failures, Powell says

 Last week, Powell faced significant pushback from Republicans during House and Senate hearings over the potential for tighter rules.
 Michael Barr, the Fed's top regulator, has said the central bank might require larger banks to hold more capital in reserve.

-Yet GOP members of Congress charge that such requirements would limit banks’ ability to lend and slow the economy.
+Yet GOP members of Congress say such requirements would limit banks' ability to lend and slow the economy.

 Powell said during those hearings that a proposal might be issued next month.
 But he repeated Thursday that any new rules would require a public comment process and would be phased in over time, meaning they might not come into effect for several years.